SQream/sqream_docs/installation_guides/recommended_pre-installation_configurations.rst

      - VT-d is optimal for running VMs.
 However, when running Linux natively, disabling VT-d boosts performance by up to 10%.
    * - **Processor C-States** (Minimum processor idle power core state)
      - **Disable**
      - Processor C-States reduce server power when the system is in an idle state.
-This causes slower cold-starts when the system transitions from an idle to a load state, and may reduce query performance by up to 15%. **Comment: a hyperlinked footnote to an internal source was inserted into the Confluence doc here.
-Do we want to include this in the final version?
-Linked URL: https://www.dell.com/support/kbdoc/en-il/000060621/what-is-the-c-state**
+This causes slower cold-starts when the system transitions from an idle to a load state, and may reduce query performance by up to 15%.
    * - **HPe**: **Energy/Performance bias**
      - **Maximum performance**
      - Configures processor sub-systems for high-performance and low-latency.
 Other power profiles (like "balanced") throttle the CPU and may diminish performance.
 Use this setting for environments that are not sensitive to power consumption.